mastercomfig/mastercomfig/docs/customization/modules.md

 ### Movement Binds

 !!! warning
-    This module requires the Null-Cancelling Movement addon to work.
+    This module requires the Null-canceling Movement addon to work.

-Changes the keys that are used to move while the Null-Cancelling Movement addon is installed.
+Changes the keys that are used to move while the Null-canceling Movement addon is installed.
 If your preferred movement keys are not listed here, you can edit them manually by binding these aliases:

 * Forward: `+mf`